Last updated on April 16th, 2023 at 09:52 am

 This recipe was originally posted on April 20, 2020 and updated with new images, instructions, tips and serving suggestions on July 25, 2021.

-If you love simple curries like my chickpea and spinach curry or my vegan tikka masala, I think you're going to love this!
+If you love simple curries like my chickpea and spinach curry or my mushroom curry, I think you're going to love this vegan lentil curry.

-This vegan lentil curry is such a warming bowl of yum - it's like a big hug for your belly.
-Besides being the ultimate healthy comfort food it's:
+It's such a warming bowl of yum - just like a big hug for your belly.
+We love this recipe for so many reasons.

 Aromatics.
 Fresh ginger, garlic, chilli and onions create a classic Indian base for this flavourful vegan curry.